JeremyHub/Beyond-The-Report-Card/README.md

-# STAT-456-Final
+# Beyond the Report Card: Investigating the Factors that Define Educational Achievement using California as a Case Study

-This site was created by Thu Dang, Nathaniel Reimer, and Jeremy Hubinger.
-It contains our analysis of school acheivement measures in the state of California.
+This project was created by Thu Dang, Nathaniel Reimer, and Jeremy Hubinger.
+It contains our analysis of school achievement measures in the state of California.
 All data is included in this repository.
 The entire site and analysis can be reconstructed by running quarto_render() in the main directory.

 Our analysis used the following packages: library(tidyverse)